See what questions

 Ovarian cysts are a different type of growth.
 They are fluid-filled sacs that form on the surface of an ovary.
 They are not cancer.
 Cysts often go away without treatment.
 If a cyst does not go away, the doctor may suggest removing it, especially if it seems to be growing.
 (Source: excerpt from What You Need To Know About Ovarian Cancer: NCI)

-Ovarian cysts are fluid-filled sacs that form on the ovaries when the follicles (sacs) on the ovary...
+Ovarian cysts are fluid-filled sacs that form on the ovaries when the follicles (sacs) on the ovary that contain...
 (Source: excerpt from Ovarian Cysts: NWHIC)

 Ovarian cysts are a different type of growth.
-They are...
+They are fluid-filled ...
 (Source: excerpt from What You Need To Know About Ovarian Cancer: NCI)

 The list below shows some of the causes of Ovarian cysts mentioned in various sources: